-EU health programme
+EU health programme (2008-2013)

-The current EU health programme funds projects and actions from 2008 to 2013.
-The annual objectives are shared with those of the Europe 2020 Strategy : investing in health and addressing the issue of the ageing society are priorities.
+The EU health programme 2008-2013 funded projects and actions from 2008 to 2013.
+The annual objectives were shared with those of the Europe 2020 Strategy : investing in health and addressing the issue of the ageing society are priorities.

 After thorough examination of applications, the Commission selects projects to be funded.
 Awarding decisions are subsequently published on its Website.